Saul King of Israel

 Come, and let us return;

-lest my father leave caring
+lest my father leave caring for the asses,

 and take thought for us.